Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the GeForce 9800 GX2 should in theory be quite a bit superior to the GeForce 8600 GTS overall. (explain)
+Memory BandwidthTheoretically speaking, the GeForce 9800 GX2 should be much faster than the GeForce 8600 GTS in general. (explain)

-Texel RateThe GeForce 9800 GX2 will be quite a bit (more or less 611%) more effective at anisotropic filtering than the GeForce 8600 GTS. (explain)
+Texel RateThe GeForce 9800 GX2 is a lot (more or less 611%) faster with regards to AF than the GeForce 8600 GTS. (explain)

-Pixel RateIf using a high resolution is important to you, then the GeForce 9800 GX2 is the winner, by a large margin. (explain)
+Pixel RateIf using a high screen resolution is important to you, then the GeForce 9800 GX2 is a better choice, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 One or more cards in this comparison are multi-core.
 This means that their bandwidth, texel and pixel rates are theoretically doubled - this does not mean the card will actually perform twice as fast, but only that it should in theory be able to.
 Actual game benchmarks will give a more accurate idea of what it's capable of.
 Price Comparison